Congratulations. You’ve just been invited to join your first public company board. Great.

 (See The Shareholder Value Myth: How Putting Shareholders First Harms Investors, Corporations, and the Public by Lynn Stout.)

-If your board and leadership team are singularly focused on maximizing shareholder value, then other stakeholders may get shortchanged and cause serious trouble.
+If your board and senior management team are singularly focused on maximizing shareholder value, then other stakeholders may get shortchanged and cause serious trouble.
 You have some homework to do and constructive questions to raise with your colleagues.
 Start with the Outside Lead Director, or the Chair of the Governance Committee.
 Lead carefully but doggedly.
 It will take time and effort to change this entrenched view.

 Questioning Corporate Culture and Values